timescale/docs/timescaledb/tutorials/grafana/visualize-missing-data.md

 );
 ```

-To simulate missing data, let’s delete all data our sensors collected between 1 hour and 2 hours ago:
+To simulate missing data, let's delete all data our sensors collected between 1 hour and 2 hours ago:

 ```
 DELETE FROM sensor_data WHERE sensor_id = 1 and time > now() - INTERVAL '2 hour' and time < now() - INTERVAL '1 hour';